CSS 490: Multithreading in GUI Applications

 Credits: 5-credits

-Description: This course covers the creation of graphical desktop applications using Java.
-It focuses on building interactive programs using UI components while ensuring smooth performance through multithreading in an event-driven paradigm.
-Topics include protecting data integrity, designing attractive and responsive user interfaces, and solving issues through debugging.
-The key concepts explored are concurrency, layout management, data structures, design patterns, and testing techniques.
-Students are introduced to modern tools and frameworks for developing professional-quality applications.
+Description: This course covers practical programming using industry standards through the creation of a graphical desktop application using modern frameworks and design principles.
+It focuses on building an interactive program using UI components while ensuring smooth performance through multithreading in an event-driven paradigm.
+Topics include version control, concurrency and synchronization, designing responsive and visually appealing user interfaces, and effective debugging techniques.
+The key concepts explored are concurrency, interfaces, streams, thread-safe data structures, design patterns, and testing techniques.
+Students are introduced to modern tools and frameworks for developing professional-quality applications .

 Course Learning Outcomes: Upon successful completion of the course, students should be able to: